nilinykh/01-par-gen/README.md

 2. Run `create_input_files.py` to generate files which include word map, image features, captions and their lengths for all three data splits.
 Note that image features where extracted in advance, and this script simply distributes them between data splits properly.

 3. Run `/model/main.py` to start training the model.
 This script uses `config.ini`, which is found in the root directory, simply change settings in this file to train model with different configurations.
-Also, during validation intermediate generation results for the last batch are saved in `generation_validate` folder.

 ### Generate paragraphs